gantry/docs/pages/01.gantry5/04.tutorials/14.multilingual-site-wordpress/docs.md

 ![](wpml/img1.jpg)

-First thing that you should do is to install additional languages that will be used on the web site via Polylang settings.
+First thing that you should do is to install additional languages that will be used on the web site via WPML settings.
+Set Language switcher options -> How to handle languages without translation to "Link to home of language for missing translations".

 ### Step 2: Create Pages for each Language